Downhill Biking 101

 Step 1: Unload chair and walk up to the chair in front of you.

 Start on Mainline

 Take your first turns on Mainline, our green-circle freeride trail.
-At 2 miles long this trail features beginner level berms and rollers as it traverses its way down the mountain.
+At nearly 3 miles long this trail features beginner level berms and rollers as it traverses its way down the mountain.
 The wide and smooth trail is the perfect surface for you to dial in your form and progress your riding.
-This trail also has multiple stopping locations for your group catch up to each other.
+This trail also has multiple stopping locations for your group to catch up to each other.

 Get a Leg Up

 We think you’re ready!
 It’s Your Turn now.
 Book your beginners program and get out there!
 The most important thing is that you have fun and enjoy your time riding.
 Our team members are here to help, every step of the way from booking your trip, picking your rental equipment, getting on the lift and taking on the trails – go get ‘em!